Saul Williams: Music

 Around 1998, Williams was also breaking into music.
-He had performed with such artists as Nas, The Fugees, Christian Alvarez, Blackalicious, Erykah Badu, KRS-One, Zack De La Rocha, De La Soul, Buckethead, and DJ Krust, as well as poets Allen Ginsberg and Sonia Sanchez.
+He had performed with such artists as Nas, The Fugees, Blackalicious, Erykah Badu, KRS-One, Zack De La Rocha, De La Soul, Buckethead, and DJ Krust, as well as poets Allen Ginsberg and Sonia Sanchez.
 After releasing a string of EPs, he released the LP Amethyst Rock Star with producer Rick Rubin in 2001.
 In September 2004, he released his self-titled album to much acclaim.
 He played several shows supporting Nine Inch Nails on their European tour in summer 2005, and has also supported The Mars Volta.
 Williams was invited to the Lollapalooza music festival around that time, and the Chicago stage allowed Williams to attract a wider audience.
 He appeared on the Nine Inch Nails album Year Zero, and supported the group on their 2006 tour of North America.
 On the tour, Williams announced that Trent Reznor would co-produce his next album.

 This collaboration resulted in 2007's The Inevitable Rise and Liberation of NiggyTardust!.
 The album was available only from its website until a physical CD was issued, featuring new tracks and extended album artwork.
 The first 100,000 customers on the website had the option to download a free lower-quality audio version of the album.
 The other option was for users to pay $5 to support the artist directly and be given the choice of downloading the higher-quality MP3 version or the lossless FLAC version.
 The material was produced by Trent Reznor and mixed by Alan Moulder.
 It was Reznor who said, after his own recent dealings with record labels, that they should release it independently and directly to the audience.